iamr0s/Dhizuku/docs/TERMS.md

 ## 4. Third-Party Services

-This app may depend on third-party components (e.g., Shizuku-API, XXPermissions).
+This app may depend on third-party components (e.g., Shizuku-API).
 The developer assumes no responsibility for any issues arising from their use or changes in their behavior.

 ## 5. Changes to Terms